|Black, brown, chocolate, gray, cream, white, golden

 Final Thoughts on the Chow Pei

-If you need a loyal companion, that’ll be there for you no matter the trouble, Chow Pei is a great option.
-And if you need a stout bulwark and protector, there are very few breeds out there with a dedication that a Chow Pei has.
+If you need a loyal companion that’ll be there for you no matter the trouble, a Chow Pei is a great option.
+And if you need a stout bulwark and protector, there are very few breeds out there with the dedication that a Chow Pei has.

 Sure, there are going to be some challenges.
 But once surmounted, you’ll find that the Chow Pei will love you just as hard as any other dog, even if it is from the other end of the couch.

 - Sharmatian (Shar Pei & Dalmatian Mix): Pictures, Care Guide, Temperament & Traits

 - Box-a-Shar (Boxer & Shar Pei Mix): Info, Pictures, Characteristics & Facts